 Newer generation 4G technologies require high-speed packet infrastructures.
-To address this requirement, we have enhanced our core product offering by building on our market leading Eclipse Packet Node platform by adding new features and enhancements and leveraging technology in third party products to provide a complete IP network solution.
+To address this requirement, we have enhanced our core product offering by building on our market leading Eclipse Packet Node platform by adding new features and capacity enhancements and leveraging technology in third party products to provide a complete IP network solution.
+We have also introduced a new line of all-outdoor, all-IP microwave radio solutions under the Aviat WTM 3000 product family that addresses the need for "zero-footprint" wireless transport solutions for mobile and private network applications, in areas where customers do not have space to install equipment indoors.